paragchaudhuri/cs475-tutorials/Tutorial_02/README.md

 in vec4 vPosition;
 in vec4 vColor;
 out vec4 color;
+uniform mat4 ModelViewProjectMatrix;
 ```

 Unlike the first Tutorial, here instead of only specifying gl_Postion, we are
 also providing the color using the attributes vPosition and vColor, these
 attributes are the ones referred by glGetAttribLocation().

+We use a uniform variable ModelViewProjectMatrix for the transformation that applies the camera transforms and gets the points from WCS to NDCS.

 <br>
 <br>